XantreDev/preact-signals-talk/presentation/slides.md

 Why do i want to talk about it?

 - sluggish apps like Teams, Slack
-- more than 2 years experience. interpreted - complex apps
+- slide text. more than 2 years experience. interpreted - complex apps
-- not performant, needs fine tuning
+- slide text. slow (do not overexplain)
 - I knew different UI frameworks approaches.
 This why I creating this talk
-- contributions, own OSS
+- result = signals, contributions and own OSS
 -->

 ---